MrNasaMan/zladiscordbot/README.md

 -------------------------------------------

 Updates will need to happen as node packages update too.
-Also discord.js uodates frequently so that would need to be updated also.
+Also discord.js updates frequently so that would need to be updated also.
 Should also be updated if and when Vatsim/ other aviation APIs update

 ----------------------------------------------------

 Some commands use multiple APis so it could possible strain the server, so make sure to have one with a lot of ram/storage.